fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/New-AzureRemoteAppCollection.md

 ```

 ## DESCRIPTION
-The **New-AzureRemoteAppCollection** cmdlet creates an azure_2 RemoteApp collection.
+The **New-AzureRemoteAppCollection** cmdlet creates an Azure RemoteApp collection.

 ## EXAMPLES